In the Beginning

 The auditorium is equipped with five decorative chandeliers which resemble bowls with arms reaching up to hold candles.
 These are not the original chandeliers, which were made of frosted plate glass, and it is assumed that they were replaced sometime in the 1950’s.

 The ornate plaster detailing on the ceiling consisted of medallions representing mythological subjects.
 The layout of the five chandeliers consists of four smaller chandeliers arranged in a circle following the curve of the building’s roof around a fifth larger chandelier in the middle of the auditorium.
 All of the chandeliers are topped off with medallions that are linked together and surrounded by a larger ring around the curve.
 The entire perimeter of the auditorium was decorated with a rope like moulding and the vents in each corner of the auditorium were detailed with similar plaster ornamentation that compliments the entire ceiling.

-In the summer of 2013, the University of Ontario Institute of Technology (owner of the Regent Theatre since 2009) commissioned the complete replacement of the ceiling structure and re-creation of the original historical plaster mouldings which are now decorated in blue and gold.
+In the summer of 2013, Ontario Tech University ( formerly University of Ontario Institute of Technology, owner of the Regent Theatre since 2009) commissioned the complete replacement of the ceiling structure and re-creation of the original historical plaster mouldings which are now decorated in blue and gold.